ShreyaThapa/v2-ach-api-docs/source/includes/_accounts.md

   .then(res => res.headers.get('location')); // => 'https://api-sandbox.dwolla.com/funding-sources/04173e17-6398-4d36-a167-9d98c4b1f1c3'
 ```

-## List funding sources for an account
+## List funding sources for a Master Account

 Retrieve a list of funding sources that belong to an Account.
 By default, all funding sources are returned unless the `removed` querystring parameter is set to `false` in the request.

 ### HTTP request

 `GET https://api.dwolla.com/accounts/{id}/funding-sources`

 ### Request parameters

 | Parameter | Required | Type | Description |
 |-----------|----------|----------------|-------------|
 | id | yes | string | Account's unique identifier. |
 | removed | no | boolean | Filter removed funding sources.
 Defaults to `true`.
 Set to `false` to filter out removed funding sources from list (i.e. - /accounts/{id}/funding-sources?removed=false). |

 ### HTTP status and error codes

 | HTTP Status | Message |
 |--------------|-------------|
 | 403 | Not authorized to list funding sources.